-The 4Mb Enhanced DRAM (EDRAM) combines raw speed with innovative architecture to offer the optimum cost-performance solution for high performance local or system main memory.
-In most high speed applications, no-wait-state performance can be achieved without secondary SRAM cache and without interleaving main memory banks at system clock speeds through 50MHz.
-Two-way interleave will allow nowait-state operation at clock speeds greater than 100MHz without the need of secondary SRAM cache.
+The Ramtron 4Mb enhanced DRAM (EDRAM) combines raw speed with innovative architecture to offer the optimum costperformance solution for high performance local or system main memory.
+In most high speed applications, no-wait-state performance can be achieved without secondary SRAM cache and without interleaving main memory banks at system clock speeds of greater than 66MHz.
 The EDRAM outperforms conventional SRAM cache plus DRAM memory systems by minimizing processor wait states for all possible bus events, not just cache hits.
-The combination of data and address latching, 2K of fast on-chip SRAM cache, and simplified on-chip cache control allows system level flexibility. performance, and overall memory cost reduction not available with any other high density memory component.
+The combination of input data and address latching, 2K of fast on-chip SRAM cache, and simplified on-chip cache control allows system level flexibility, performance, and overall memory cost reduction not available with any other high density memory component.
 Architectural similarity with JEDEC DRAMs allows a single memory controller design to support either slow JEDEC DRAMs or high speed EDRAMs.
 A system designed in this manner can provide a simple upgrade path to higher system performance.